Krittika25/TEAgeAnalysis/README.md

 ### Steps:
 1. Run TE-greedy-nester on the scaffold data.
-The data is generated per chromosome.
+The output is generated per chromosome.
 This data was concatenated into a single file before proceeding to the next step.

 2. Filter out only the Right and Left ends for each TE id from TE-greedy-nester output.